lago-project/lago/README.templates.md

  * Template store can be specified as parameter to `init` verb or config values.

 ## Managing templates, repositores, and testing environments
-At the moment, `testenvcli` provides verbs for managing repositories.
+At the moment, `lagocli` provides verbs for managing repositories.
 To allow simple versioning and distribution, each repository is managed inside a separate git repository.
- * `testenvcli template-repo add <URI>` - add a git repository (like `git clone <URI>`) with the JSON manifest
+ * `lagocli template-repo add <URI>` - add a git repository (like `git clone <URI>`) with the JSON manifest
- * `testenvcli template-repo update`  - update all the added repositories
+ * `lagocli template-repo update`  - update all the added repositories

-All added repos are stored at a configurable path (default at `/var/lib/testenv/repos/`).
+All added repos are stored at a configurable path (default at `/var/lib/lago/repos/`).
 A path to a specific JSON manifest can be provided when creating an environment.

 Once an environment is initialized, the repository is no longer relevant (but the